Archive

 How archiving works

 Archive is mechanical.
-It verifies one gate, then moves one folder.
+It confirms the change is finished, then moves one folder.

-When the gate passes, archive moves the entire change folder, unchanged, to .flow/changes/archive/<synced-date>-<change-name>/.
+When the change is ready, archive moves the entire folder, unchanged, to .flow/archive/.
 It edits nothing, commits nothing, and writes no code.

-If the gate fails, for example a delta with no synced stamp, archive reports ARCHIVE PAUSED and moves nothing.
+If the change is not ready, archive reports ARCHIVE PAUSED and moves nothing.
 It tells you what is missing, usually that the change still needs to be synced, and waits.

 What archive produces

-Archive moves the change folder into .flow/changes/archive/.
+Archive moves the change folder into .flow/archive/.
 The files inside are unchanged.
 The workflow for that change is now complete.

 Next steps